EwelinaKi/jasmineTests/README.md

 TEST 6 - feed has loaded new content
 ensures when a new feed is loaded by the `loadFeed` function that the content actually changes.

+# How to run the app

+To run the Feadreader Jasmine tests app just click [this link](https://ewelinaki.github.io/jasmineTests/) or clone/ download the repo and run `index.html` file in any browser.